dr-spaceman/accounts-merge/README.md

 # accounts-merge

 On June 21, 2022, Samantha White at [Fevo](https://fevo.com) challenged [Matt Berti](https://brti.dev) to a coding feat of strength.
-This is his answer.
+This is his answer “ヽ(´▽｀)ノ”

 ## Run

-The root folder includes only source files, compiled for execution in the `dist` folder.
-The easiest way is to run these with node:
+The root folder includes source files, compiled for execution in the `dist` folder.
+The easiest way to run these is with node:

 `node ./dist/run.js`